Tagged

 Create Streams to view historical span and trace data and monitor your services.

-Cloud Observability's Explorer view allows you to query all span data currently in the Microsatellites' retention window to see what's going on.
+Cloud Observability's Explorer view allows you to query all span data currently in the retention window.
 You create Snapshots that are durably persisted, allowing you to view performance at a certain point in time and share that Snapshot with others.
 You can see real-time span data, filter and group that data, and drill down on common attributes that may be causing latency.

 Create Streams to view historical span and trace data and monitor your services.